awesome-automations/awesome-automations.github.io/_posts/design/2015-10-16-pass-list-2-scripts.md

 <center><img src="{{site.url}}/images/awesome-ha-303x182.jpg"></center>

 Here is a simple way you can pass list items as parameters to scripts and automations.
 The following automation calls a script, called `test_script` and it passes a bunch of entity IDs as parameters.
+Inside the script code, it retrieves all the entity ids, and uses that to turn the lights off.

+The code also has a file notify component, where it dumps the information to the log.

 {% raw %}
 ```